 How To Get Slime Out Of Carpet The Easy Way

 Slime is a fun, gooey substance that’s become one of the internet’s biggest crazes of the last few years and in this article, we will be talking about how to get slime out of carpet.
 Slime is cheap to make and relaxing to play with, but it’s also incredibly messy — and many parents have made the unfortunate discovery of finding slime smeared all over their carpet.
 (Think gum in your hair but worse, because you can’t just give your carpet a haircut.)
-Read on for a look at the composition of slime, its rise to popularity, and most importantly, how to get slime out of carpet so you can keep your home looking beautiful.
+Read on for a look at the composition of slime, its rise to popularity, and most importantly, how to get slime out of the carpet so you can keep your home looking beautiful.

 What is slime made from?